bxparks/AceTime/USER_GUIDE.md

 last component of the IANA TZ Database zone names.
 In other words, `"America/Los_Angeles"` is printed as `"Los_Angeles"`.
 This is helpful for printing on small width OLED displays.

-The `printAbbrevTo(printer, epochSeconds)` method prints the human-readable timezone abbreviation used at the given `epochSeconds` to the `printer`.
-For example, this be "PST" for Pacific Standard Time, or "BST" for British Summer Time.

 #### Manual TimeZone (kTypeManual)